 Stopping the ‘GOAT’ of women’s MMA in her tracks is not everyone’s cup of tea.
 But this is exactly what Julianna Pena has achieved in her stellar career when she beat Amanda Nunes for division gold.
-The former Bantamweight queen is nicknamed ‘The Venezuelan Vixen’.
-But that moniker is kinda misleading as it makes people think that she is from Venezuela.
-While her nickname has some truth to it, she isn’t entirely of Venezuelan descent as we will see later.
+The women’s bantamweight queen is nicknamed ‘The Venezuelan Vixen’.
+But that moniker is kind of misleading as it makes people think that she is from Venezuela.
+While her nickname has some truth to it, she isn’t entirely of Venezuelan descent, as we will see later.

-Additionally, the Brazilian was the very first woman to win a season of ‘The Ultimate Fighter’ back in 2013.
+Additionally, the Brazilian was the first woman to win a season of ‘The Ultimate Fighter’ back in 2013.
 Since then, she has established herself as one of the most influential female juggernauts in the MMA world.
-And this has spurred fight fans around the world to know more about her background and eventual journey to the UFC.
-With that said, let’s dive into the life of Julianna Pena!
+This has spurred fight fans around the world to know more about her background, so let’s dive into Julianna Pena’s life!

 ADVERTISEMENT